joshcalcino/PhantomBatch/README.md

 The philosophy behind PhantomBatch is to think, set, and forget; Think about what set of parameters would be nice to explore, set a
 PhantomBatch config file, and forget since PhantomBatch will create, submit, check, and cancel your Phantom simulations for you!

-Below is a list of features I intend to add in, in no particular order of importance.
+Below is a list of features that have been added, or that I have already added, in no particular order of importance.

 # Features to add:
 - Proper support for planets